publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–BB/m__us_usc_t16_s410ddd.md

             (B) none of the funds authorized to be appropriated by this section may be used for the operation or maintenance of the Schooner Ernestina; and

-            (C) not more than $50,000 annually of Federal funds may be used for interpretive and education programs for the Schooner Ernestina pursuant to cooperative agreements under subsection (e)(2) of this section.
+            (C) not more than $50,000 annually of Federal funds may be used for interpretive and education programs for the Schooner Ernestina pursuant to cooperative agreements under subsection (e)(2).

 ([Pub.
 L. 104–333, div.
 I, title V, § 511][/us/pl/104/333/s511], Nov.
 12, 1996, [110 Stat.
 4159][/us/stat/110/4159]; [Pub.
 L. 106–176, title I, § 111(a)][/us/pl/106/176/s111/a], Mar.
 10, 2000, [114 Stat.
 26][/us/stat/114/26]; [Pub.
 L. 108–7, div.
 F, title I, § 154][/us/pl/108/7/s154], Feb.
 20, 2003, [117 Stat.
 246][/us/stat/117/246].)